#1 – Brazil is the largest coffee producer, consumer and exporter worldwide.

 160 ml Cachaça

 Brew the coffee and let it cool.
-Lime eighth and beat in a bowl of brown sugar.
+Cut the lime in eighth and beat in a bowl with brown sugar.
 Fill in four glasses and top up with the coffee, crushed ice and cachaça.
 Cheers!